yuca-live/yuca-datalake-utils/README.md

 Package to manipulate data from/into Amazon S3 using partitions compatible with Apache Hadoop filesystem.
 At this moment, this package was conceived to handle JSON and Parquet formats.
 That being said, it expects a Pandas DataFrame.

-Data will be written into Amazon S3 as a multi-line JSON string, compressed as GZIP.
+Data will be written into Amazon S3 as a multi-line JSON or Apache Parquet, compressed as GZIP.
 ## Features
 Convert list of dictionaries...
 ```python